snap-stanford/GraphGym/README.md

 Jonathan Gomes Selman enables GraphGym to have OGB support.

 GraphGym is inspired by the framework of [pycls](https://github.com/facebookresearch/pycls).
-GraphGym adopts [DeepSNAP](https://github.com/snap-stanford/deepsnap) as the data representation, which is a Python library that assists efficient deep learning on graphs.
+GraphGym adopts [DeepSNAP](https://github.com/snap-stanford/deepsnap) as the default data representation.
 Part of GraphGym relies on [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric) functionalities.

 ## Contributing

 We warmly welcome the community to contribute to GraphGym.
 GraphGym is particularly designed to enable contribution / customization in a simple way.
-For example, you may contribute your modules to [`graphgym/contrib/`](graphgym/contrib/) by creating pull requests.
+For example, you may contribute your modules to [`graphgym/contrib/`](https://github.com/snap-stanford/GraphGym/tree/master/graphgym/contrib) by creating pull requests.

-## Citing our paper
+## Citing GraphGym
 If you find GraphGym or our paper useful, please cite our paper:
 ```
 @InProceedings{you2020design,